 ~ Daughter Catherine Thompson (McKnight) Folkens ~

 Daughter Catherine Thompson McKnight (1898-1991) was born on Dec.
 27, 1898 in Uniontown, Fayette County.

 When the federal census was taken in 1920, Albert and Catherine and son Albert resided on Becker Street in Houston, Washington County.
 He was employed as a laborer in a tin plate mill.
 The family has not yet been located on the census of 1930.

 Albert passed away at the age of 95 on Aug.
-25, 1988, in Eighty Four, Washington County.
-He was laid to rest in Oak Spring Cemetery in Canonsburg.
+25, 1988, in Eighty Four.
+His remains were lowered into rest in Oak Spring Cemetery in Canonsburg.

 Catherine outlived him by three years, and moved into the home of her married daughter Florence in Ohio.
 She died on June 8, 1991, in Grant Hospital in Columbus, OH, at the age of 93.
 Her remains were returned to Canonsburg to rest for eternity beside her husband.

 Daughter Florence Folkens (1927-1993) was born on Sept.
 15, 1927.
 She married Arthur Paul Kaufman (1920- ? ) on June 18, 1948.
 They resided in Hilliard, Franklin County, OH.
 Florence died in Hilliard on Oct.
 12, 1993.